vtex/styleguide/docs/charts.md

+There are many ways to visualize data, graphs are one of the best known ways.
+When using a certain chart type, keep in mind mainly two things: The data you want to communicate, and what you want to demonstrate from that data.

-Chart components lets you create fully charts that integrate seamlessly with the look and feel of your project.
-The following guide demonstrates how custom styles and modular chart components are used to create a cohesive chart with distinctive branding.
+Our chart components enable you to create complete and cohesive graphics that fit the needs of your project.
+The following guide demonstrates some of the different types, their use cases, and how you can create custom styles.